 Different till systems can have different levels of detail on reports, but the information on an X and Z report is more or less the same.

 A cheap POS system cannot display things like voided sales or total tips if those functions are not there in the first place.
-An analogue cash register will not be able to distinguish between payment cards accepted by a card machine unless it has buttons to confirm card types used for transactions.
+An analogue cash register can’t distinguish between payment cards accepted by a card machine unless it has buttons to confirm card types used for transactions.

-An advanced EPOS system that is fully integrated with a card terminal will be able to display a lot of details, sometimes with the option to customise the choice of information on the report.
+An advanced EPOS system that integrates with a card terminal can display many details, sometimes with the option to customise information on the report.

 Information on X and Z reports may, among other things, include: